TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_Intro_Flyby.md

 ## Prerequisites
-1. SoundbankEditor - This application allows you to modify Total War Attila soundbank (`.bnk`) files.
-Note that the current version of SoundbankEditor is pre-alpha and your feedback will help improve it.
-You can download SoundbankEditor at https://github.com/TheTollski/SoundbankEditor/releases
-2. Wwise - We will use this application to convert audio files to a format that can be used by Total War Attila.
+1. Wwise - We will use this application to convert audio files to a format that can be used by Total War Attila.
 In this guide I used Wwise version 2023.1.0.
 You can install Wwise through the Audiokinetic Launcher which you can download at https://www.audiokinetic.com/en/download/
   * Alternatively, you can download CA's official music modding kit for creating audio files for Rome 2 and Attila.
 This is the recommended tool for creating audio files for The Dawnless Days: https://cdn.creative-assembly.com/total-war/total-war/music-toolkit/Rome_2_Music_Modding_Kit.zip
-3. Rusted PackFile Manager (RPFM) or a similar packfile editing application - We will use this application to create and modify your mod's packfile.
+2. Rusted PackFile Manager (RPFM) or a similar packfile editing application - We will use this application to create and modify your mod's packfile.
 You can download RPFM at https://github.com/Frodo45127/rpfm/releases

 ## Step 1: Convert your audio file.
 Total War Attila can only read audio files that have the  `.wem` extension.
 In this step we will convert `.wav` audio files to `.wem`.
 If you wish to skip this step, you can use the attached example audio files.